jasonrsavino/creditfield/README.txt

 What this module doesn't do
 ===========================

 This module does -not- handle submitting payment data to payment processors.
+It also does not validate against specific card types (Visa, MC, etc).
 That part is entirely up to you.

 Warnings
 ===============